 All archaeological sites in the park are in good condition.
 None of the sites show evidence of looting.
-The primary threat currently is the potential for disturbance during any additional planned development in the park.
+The primary threat currently is the potential for disturbance during development of new park infrastructure.

 The unnamed site recorded in the FMSF as 8HA00171 is a 19th-century artifact scatter and Archaic (8500-1000 B.C.) quarry and a ceramic and lithic artifact scatter that was deemed ineligible for the National Register of Historic Places (NRHP) by the recorder and was not evaluated by the State Historic Preservation Officer (SHPO).
 A notice in the Stith/Barnett Drugstore (8HA00172) site file comments, "According to James Pochurek, an isolated human tooth associated with historic debris (without evidence of it being of Native American origin) was found and reburied at this site."
 The prehistoric artifact scatter and historic building remains, and the dumpsite's unmarked human remains will be respected, although the recorder determined the site ineligible for the NRHP, and the site was not evaluated by the SHPO.
-Despite evidence of occupation by people during the 19th and 20th centuries and during the American, prehistoric ceramic, and preceramic Archaic periods, Stephen Foster Campground's homestead and artifact scatter (8HA00182) was deemed ineligible for the NRHP by the recorder and SHPO found the Cane Crusher site's lithic and ceramic artifact scatter ineligible for the NRHP.
+Despite evidence of occupation by people during the 19th and 20th centuries and during the American, prehistoric ceramic, and preceramic Archaic periods, Stephen Foster Campground's homestead and artifact scatter (8HA00182) was deemed ineligible for the NRHP by the recorder, and the SHPO cited insufficient information to determine the site's eligibility for listing.
+Both the recorder and SHPO found the Cane Crusher site's lithic and ceramic artifact scatter ineligible for the NRHP.
 Neither the recorder nor the SHPO evaluated the park amphitheater project (8HA00370) for listing on the NRHP.

 No National Register-listed or eligible resources warranting higher profile monitoring or measures to stabilize and mitigate deterioration and disturbance have been recorded within the park.
-DRP staff will locate, visit and regularly monitor all recorded sites and take necessary steps to conserve their integrity.
-Evidence of previously unrecorded sites will be documented, and newly discovered sites will be recorded to Division of Historical Resources (DHR)/FMSF standards.
+DRP staff will locate, visit, and regularly monitor all recorded sites and take necessary steps to conserve their integrity.
+Evidence of previously unrecorded sites will be documented, and newly discovered sites will be recorded to DHR/FMSF standards.
 Boundaries of sites will be redefined as appropriate.